 If you prefer to take the shuttle bus, the pick-up/drop-off point is right in front of the front doors.

 Anyway, sorry for dedicating so much time to getting to the hotel, but seeing as the location adjacent to the airport is one of the property’s main selling points, it seemed prudent to highlight that it is indeed convenient to CDG.
-Once we arrived, roughly half an hour after landing from Bucharest, there was no line at the check-in desk, and we were promptly helped by a friendly agent.
+Once we arrived, roughly half an hour after landing from Bucharest, there was no line at the check-in desk.
+We were promptly helped by a friendly agent.
 Our room would be on the 5th floor.
 The hotel itself is farily standard Hilton corporate.
 The lobby area isn’t bad by any means, but it is rather – bland?
 It’s almost like they’re trying to be fancy, but only went halfway, and the result was a generic commercial look.
 In addition, for those of you with lounge access, the executive lounge is on the ground floor, not on the executive floor as you would normally expect.

 The center atrium area was fairly nice, though, featuring a lounge and bar at the center.
 The general set-up reminded me somewhat of the Hilton at the Austin Bergstrom airport.
 I would imagine the atrium-facing rooms on the first couple of floors would get pretty noisy, though.